 You enjoy a bought cake only once a month perhaps?
 Then don't fuss.
-But I for one wouldn't touch the stuff; you be the judge.
+But I for one would not touch the stuff; you be the judge.

-What I also find odd is that the baker at supermarkets use bettercreme to decorate their cakes, but they don't stock it; I wonder why not.
+What I also find odd is that the bakers at supermarkets use bettercreme to decorate their cakes, but they don't stock it; I wonder why not.

 I've just been to a seminar in which a researcher who is a world authority stated that the average person by sixty is suffering from three distinct diseases.
 Obviously Bettercreme sucks isn't the whole problem; in fact it might only be a small part of the picture.
 It was the lies about hydrogenated oils that got my back up.

-We use only healthy flour for our baking; it's true that it isn't oh so soft and it doesn't slide down your throat like icecream.
-But it does contain all the minerals, vitamins and fibre that our bodies demand for optimum health.
-Very occasionally I will accept a slice of cake that could have bettercreme sucks; perhaps that's one of the reasons why the boss and I at 68 have no serious diseases; yes, she does have some Heberdon's nodes on her fingers that trouble a little periodically.
+Very occasionally I will accept a slice of cake that could have bettercreme sucks; perhaps that's one of the reasons why the boss and I at 70 have no serious diseases; yes, she does have some Heberdon's nodes on her fingers that trouble a little periodically.

 Whenever you see a play on words like butter and better, cream and creme, look further; they are hoping that you'll give it only a cursory look and presume this is natural dairy.
 It's all part of the Bettercreme sucks deception.

 There's a disease called orthorhexia in which we become so obsessed with our food, what we will and won't eat; it's a fine line between health nut neurosis and simply wanting to keep out of the clutches of doctors.

-Bernard is a semiretired chiropractor with a passion for the prevention of disease; that mean more exercise and making certain we enjoy healthy foods, absolutely avoiding the likes of Bettercreme sucks.
+Bernard is a semiretired DC with a passion for the prevention of disease; that means more exercise and making certain we enjoy nutritious foods, and absolutely avoiding the likes of Bettercreme sucks.